t3knoid/ansible/roles/certs/README.md

 - certs_staging: 1 # Set to 1 if you're testing your setup to avoid hitting request limits
 - certs_home: /data/letsencrypt

-In order to create certificate, make sure to set the certs_staging to 0.
-Use the -e option on the ansible-playbook command-line.
+In order to create certificate, make sure to set the certs_staging to false.

 ```bash
 ansible-playbook -i $INV playbooks/certs/generate_certs.yml -k